XConv: Low-memory stochastic backpropagation for convolutional layers: Introduction

-Our work is based on the premise that exact computations are often not needed, which is an approach advocated in the field of randomized linear algebra~\cite{TroppLR,martinsson_tropp_2020}, and more recently in the field parametric machine learning~\cite{oktay2020randomized}.
-There the argument has been made that it is unnecessary to spend computational resources on exact gradients when stochastic optimization is used.
-A similar argument was used earlier in the context of parameter estimation with partial-differential equation constraints~\cite{haber10TRemp,Aravkin11TRridr,vanLeeuwen2014SISC3Dfds}.
-However, contrary to intervening into computational graphs as in RAD, our approach exploits the underlying linear algebra structure exhibited by the gradient of convolutional layers.
+Our work is based on the premise that exact computations are often not needed---a viewpoint advocated in the field of randomized linear algebra~\citep{TroppLR,martinsson_tropp_2020}, and more recently in parametric machine learning~\citep{oktay2020randomized}, where it has been argued that spending computational resources on exact gradients is unnecessary when stochastic optimization is used.
+A similar argument was used earlier in the context of parameter estimation with partial differential equation constraints~\citep{haber10TRemp,Aravkin11TRridr,vanLeeuwen2014SISC3Dfds}.
+Building on this premise, we propose \textbf{XConv}, a memory-efficient training approach for convolutional layers that addresses all three limitations simultaneously.
+XConv preserves standard backpropagation---unlike DFA or zeroth-order methods---imposes no architectural constraints---unlike invertible networks---and requires no changes to the computational graph or training pipeline---unlike RAD or checkpointing.
+This is achieved by exploiting the specific algebraic structure of convolutional layer gradients: we store highly compressed versions of layer activations and approximate weight gradients using multi-channel randomized trace estimation, enabling XConv to serve as a near-drop-in replacement for standard 2D and 3D convolutional layers in existing architectures while remaining computationally competitive with optimized convolution implementations at larger batch sizes.

-By means of relatively straightforward algebraic manipulations, we write the gradient with respect to a convolution weight in terms of the matrix trace of the outer product between the convolutional layer input, the backpropagated residual, and a shift.
-Next, we approximate this trace with an unbiased randomized trace estimation technique~\cite{Avron,martinsson_tropp_2020,Hutchinson, hutchpp,roosta-trace-bound} for which we prove convergence and derive theoretical error bounds by extending recent theoretical results~\cite{cortinovis2020randomized}.
-To meet the challenges of training the most popular convolutional neural networks (CNN), we present a randomized probing technique capable of handling multiple input/output channels.
-We validate our approach on the MNIST and CIFAR10 datasets for which we achieve overall (savings of individual convolutional layers is much larger) network memory savings of at least a factors of $2.5\times$.
-Our results are reproducible at: \url{https://github.com/slimgroup/XConv}.
+By means of relatively straightforward algebraic manipulations, we write the gradient with respect to a convolution weight in terms of the trace of a matrix formed from the outer product of the convolutional layer input and the backpropagated residual, combined with a shift operation.
+Next, we approximate this trace with an unbiased randomized trace estimation technique~\citep{Hutchinson, Avron, roosta-trace-bound, martinsson_tropp_2020, hutchpp} for which we prove convergence and derive theoretical error bounds by extending recent theoretical results~\citep{cortinovis2020randomized}.
+We show that exact convolution gradients are not strictly necessary: randomized gradient estimates yield noise comparable in scale to stochastic optimization noise while reducing memory consumption, with accuracy that improves systematically with the number of probing vectors.